Calculation of crane capacity charts with Eager.sterk

 - Spreadsheet for completely describing the crane (pre-processing);

-Every cell has a graphical remark to guide the STERK© user.
+Every cell has a graphical remark to guide the STERK© user. - Spreadsheet for complete description of the ratings (post-processing);

 Every load chart value (SWL@Radius) has a remark, describing the critical issue (strength, stability, etc.);

-For every rating-position or configuration a graphical output of the crane can be generated.
+For every rating-position or configuration a graphical output of the crane can be generated. - Complete summary of all results for a single load chart position (SWL@radius), including:

 - Deflections